 BA/LLB (Qld), Dip Internat (Vienna), LLM, D.Jur.
 (Tübingen)

-Professor Nadja Alexander is a conflict specialist, mediator and conflict coach based in Hong Kong.
-Nadja has worked in conflict management settings in more than 30 countries across Australia, Asia-Pacific, Europe, the Middle East, Africa and North America.
+Professor Nadja Alexander is a conflict specialist, conflict coach and mediator.
+Nadja has worked in conflict management settings in more than 30 countries across Europe, Australia, Asia-Pacific, the Middle East, Africa and North America.

 Prof. Alexander is known for the determination, energy and creativity she brings to her work.
-She is an accredited conflict management professional in Hong Kong (HKMAAL), Singapore (SIMC), Australia (LEADR, MSB) and Samoa (AMSA).
+She is an accredited conflict management professional in various jurisdictions including Singapore (SIMC), Hong Kong (HKMAAL), Australia (RI, MSB) and Samoa (AMSA).
 Nadja is listed in the International Who’s Who of Commercial Mediation and practises in the English and German languages.
-Her areas of practice comprise executive, workplace, commercial, intergovernmental, interpersonal and cross-cultural conflict situations.
+Her areas of coaching and mediation practice comprise executive, workplace, commercial, intergovernmental, interpersonal and cross-cultural conflict situations.

 As a recognised thought leader in conflict management, Prof. Alexander plays an international leadership role through her consulting and research and its application to practice and policy making.
 Her research has been used in the preparation of arguments before the Canadian Supreme Court, international arbitral awards, and mediation legislation in Hong Kong, Singapore, Samoa, Vietnam, Germany and other jurisdictions.

-Prof. Alexander has been appointed to the Hong Kong Mediation Steering Committee and the Hong Kong Mediation Taskforce She is a member of the Hong Kong Financial Dispute Resolution Centre’s Appointments Committee, The Standards Commission of the International Mediation Institute, and the Advisory Board of the Indian International ADR Association (IIAA).
-In 2014 she was invited to be an inaugural Board member and director of the Singapore International Mediation Institute.
+Prof. Alexander has been appointed to the Board of the Singapore International Mediation Institute, the Hong Kong Mediation Steering Committee, the Standards Commission of the International Mediation Institute, and the Advisory Board of the Indian International ADR Association (IIAA).

 Please view here